What is BRICS and what are the goals of this alliance

 Who are the BRICS members

 The internationally renowned BRICS organisation was founded 14 years ago.
 The official date of establishment of BRICS is 16 June 2009.
-The first BRIC summit in Ekaterinburg, Russia, kicked off that day.
+The first BRIC summit in Yekaterinburg, Russia, kicked off that day.
 In April 2011, South Africa joined the organisation and the name was changed from BRIC to BRICS.

 South Africa joined BRICS with three goals: